Azure/aad-pod-identity/docs/readmes/README.monitoring.md

 Counter that tracks the cumulative number of assigned identity deletion operations.

-**5. aadpodidentity_nodemanagedidentity_operations_duration_seconds**
+**5. aadpodidentity_nmi_operations_duration_seconds**

-Histogram that tracks the latency (in seconds) of Node Managed Identity operations to complete.
+Histogram that tracks the latency (in seconds) of NMI operations to complete.
 Broken down by operation type, status code.

-**6. aadpodidentity_managedidentitycontroller_cycle_duration_seconds**
+**6. aadpodidentity_mic_cycle_duration_seconds**

-Histogram that tracks the duration (in seconds) it takes for a single cycle in Managed Identity Controller.
+Histogram that tracks the duration (in seconds) it takes for a single cycle in MIC.

-**7. aadpodidentity_managedidentitycontroller_cycle_count**
+**7. aadpodidentity_mic_cycle_count**

-Counter that tracks the number of cycles executed in Managed Identity Controller.
+Counter that tracks the number of cycles executed in MIC.

-**8. aadpodidentity_managedidentitycontroller_new_leader_election_count**
+**8. aadpodidentity_mic_new_leader_election_count**

-Counter that tracks the cumulative number of new leader election in Managed Identity Controller.
+Counter that tracks the cumulative number of new leader election in MIC.

 **9. aadpodidentity_cloud_provider_operations_errors_count**

-Counter that tracks the cumulative number of cloud provider operations errors.Broken down by operation type.
+Counter that tracks the cumulative number of cloud provider operations errors.
+Broken down by operation type.

 **10. aadpodidentity_cloud_provider_operations_duration_seconds**

-Histogram that tracks the duration (in seconds) it takes for cloud provider operations.Broken down by operation type.
+Histogram that tracks the duration (in seconds) it takes for cloud provider operations.
+Broken down by operation type.

 **11. aadpodidentity_kubernetes_api_operations_errors_count**

-Counter that tracks the cumulative number of kubernetes api operations errors.Broken down by operation type.
+Counter that tracks the cumulative number of kubernetes api operations errors.
+Broken down by operation type.

+**12. aadpodidentity_imds_operations_errors_count**

+Counter that tracks the cumulative number of imds token operation errors.
+Broken down by operation type.

+**13. aadpodidentity_imds_operations_duration_seconds**

+Histogram that tracks the duration (in seconds) it takes for imds token operations.
+Broken down by operation type.